Eternia-Labs/apidocs/workforce/shiftHoursSetting/shift-hour-settings.md

 ---

 # ShiftHour Setting
 ShiftHour object defines shifts for a given property within a span of 24 hours(not necessarily in the same day).
+Shift hours are default shift definitions which are pre-configured for each day of the week(check operation: **scteams.createShiftDefinitionForProperty**).
+Each Shift hour object is defined independent of the other and hence their time span can overlap.

 A ShiftHour object schema looks like this :-